-Good Housekeeping did a profile on Grace Abbott, naming her the 5th most influential woman alive in 1931.
+Good Housekeeping wrote a profile on Grace Abbott, naming her the 5th most influential woman alive in 1931.
 Read the story here.

 Younger sister to Edith Abbott, Professor Grace Abbott was born in 1878.
 Her lifelong commitment to social reform began in Grand Island, Nebraska in a family that prized education and political involvement.